dhis2/training-docs/content/tracker_use/lg_event reports.md

 Keep tracker capture open on this record and open event reports in a new tab in case you need to refer to this record again.

-We will now proceed to explain the how event and enrollment type reports handle this repeatable stage data.
+We will now review how event and enrollment type reports handle this repeatable stage data.

 Create an event report with the following inputs: